MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ne-d3d12-d3d12_resource_states.md

 ### -field D3D12_RESOURCE_STATE_VERTEX_AND_CONSTANT_BUFFER

-A subresource must be in this state when it is accessed by the 3D pipeline as a vertex buffer or constant buffer.
+A subresource must be in this state when it is accessed by the GPU as a vertex buffer or constant buffer.
 This is a read-only state.

 ### -field D3D12_RESOURCE_STATE_INDEX_BUFFER